jrdupuis/UFSCar_IntTax/WGS_and_GATK.md

 Don't submit that with the full list as above.
 It's a pretty slow process (to do that full list, I would give it like 48 hours to be safe), and we don't need everyone downloading from NCBI at the same time. **So, as a class, let's split up the list and have everyone submit a unique set of SRA downloads!**

 ### Let's move on with some pre-downloaded data
-While those jobs are running, let's deal with a few individuals that I've already downloaded, which are available here:`/pscratch/jdu282_brazil_bootcamp2023/data/Bdor_pop_WGS_SRA_data`  You can see we have paired-end data for four individuals here, with the following SRA numbers and metadata:
+While those jobs are running, let's deal with a few individuals that I've already downloaded, which are available here:`/pscratch/jdu282_brazil_bootcamp2023/data/Bdor_pop_WGS_SRA_data` (If on a different cluster, see below to right above "Let's do some installs!" for subsampled files).
+You can see we have paired-end data for four individuals here, with the following SRA numbers and metadata:
 ```
 SRR22045704	Mayotte	Dembéni	IO	Bactrocera dorsalis	-12.844351	45.166149	May_Dem_6	B104	Illumina PE150	11/28/19
 SRR22045705	Grande Comore	Mandzissani	IO	Bactrocera dorsalis	-11.887344	43.406058	Com_Gra_10	B25	Illumina PE150	9/20/20